You are here

 Open access article processing charge (APC) information

 Publication in the journal is subject to payment of an article processing charge (APC).
-The APC enables JPX to sustain the publication process and to continue forwarding the mission of enhancing patient experience.
+The APC enables the Journal to sustain the publication process and to continue forwarding the mission of enhancing patient experience.
 The APC enables JPX to continue offering free open access to all readers, rather than following a traditional subscription fee model that prohibits readership.

-1. Research Articles: The APC is currently $1380 USD.
+Research Articles: The APC is currently $1380 USD.

-2. Experience Case Reports: The APC is currently $900 USD.
+Industry Insights: The APC is currently $900

-3. Research Briefs: The APC is currently $900.
+Research Briefs: The APC is currently $900.

 Why Publish Open Access with JPX

-• Visibility and Impact: Anyone anywhere in the world can read, use and cite your research
+• Visibility and Impact: Anyone anywhere in the world can read, use, and cite your research

 • Rigorous Standards: Double-blind peer review policy

-• Flexibility: No page charges and authors can publish full data sets, figures, tables, etc
+• Flexibility: No page charges and authors can publish full data sets, figures, tables, etc.

 • Copyright: Authors retain copyright under a Creative Commons License